I absolutely loved Colombia South America! It is such a warm and friendly place with great people, great food and so much to see.

 The government of Cartagena actually determines which colour your house will be based on your neighbors.
 The idea is to have contrast or consistency in shades to make the streets as picturesque as possible – a great idea.

 Cartagena is on the Caribbean coast so it is inundated with cruise ships.
 The streets can get very packed when the ships are in town.
 The nice bit about staying in this lovely town is that once the passengers have headed back to their ships Cartagena is quieter at night.
+And there are some fantastic Cartagena Boutique Hotels.

 Getting to Cartagena